GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/7-Multiple-Estimators/README.md

    SCU3_6_resultView_3.m
    ```

-3. Compare summary metrics across all 14 estimators to reproduce Supplementary Fig. 17 to Supplementary Fig. 22 and Supplementary Table 1 to Supplementary Table 6.
+3. Compare summary metrics across all 14 estimators to reproduce **Supplementary Fig. 17 to Supplementary Fig. 22** and **Supplementary Table 1 to Supplementary Table 6**.

 ---